chrislawlor/django-pachyderm/README.rst

 Well Tested
 ~~~~~~~~~~~

-Pachyderm fields will be tested on every version of Python which is supported
+Pachyderm fields are tested against every version of psycopg2 (from 2.4.1) and the most
-by every version of Django.
-No surprises.
+two recent releases of Django (currently 1.4 and 1.5).

+Note that some features are not supported by all versions of psycopg2.
+For example,
+support array fields of type ``psycopg2.extras.Inet`` was added in psycopg2 2.4.5.

 Comprehensive